Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 If the characters are here by invitation, add the following:

 ________
-An elf with brown skin and long black hair descends the wide staircase, quiet as a cat.
+"An elf with brown skin and long black hair descends the wide staircase, quiet as a cat.
 He wears a gray cloak over black studded leather armor and has a polished scimitar hanging from his belt.
-"My master is expecting you, he says"
+"My master is expecting you, he says""
 _______

 The elf is Rahadin, the castle chamberlain (see appendix D).
 He fights only if attacked.
 Otherwise, he leads the characters to the dining hall (area KlO), points them inside, pulls the doors shut behind them, and withdraws to area K72 by way of the South Tower Stair (area K21).